-To maintain continuous enrollment, students must register for the required coursework each semester using myZou.
+To maintain continuous enrollment, students must register for at least 2 hours during the Spring and Fall semesters and 1 hour during the Summer semester using myZou.
 Students who have enrollment difficulties should contact their director of graduate studies or the Office of Graduate Studies’ doctoral academic advisor for registration assistance.

 The dissertation must:

 A student’s doctoral program committee must approve all course work used to satisfy the credit-hour requirement and may require additional course work beyond these minimums.

 It is the responsibility of the doctoral committee to determine whether it is appropriate to transfer credit; however the Office of Graduate Studies must make the final review of the transfer request to determine if the credit meets the minimum guidelines.
 If so, the Office of Graduate Studies will process the request so that the transferred courses appear on the student’s transcript.

 All requests for exceptions to this policy must be approved by the Associate Vice Chancellor for Graduate Studies.